gary-kim/cu-ece-357/hw/hw2p1/Problem 2.rst

 e)
     The **Inode Cache** helps for identifying each Inode inside the directory.
 It caches information such as the `nlinks`, the Inode type, permissions, user, and any other information stored on the Inode table about each entry.
 This helps speed up the `ls -l` operation since `ls - l` lists a lot of information from the Inode table.

-    TODO: Is any other cache used for this operation?
-Is there some cache that stores the data (list of names and Inodes) for the directory?